jefflewis-hub/flagball-website-v1/README.md

 ## 📧 Contact Form

-The partnership form (`/partner`) uses a mailto link to send inquiries to:
+The partnership form (`/partner`) automatically sends email inquiries to:

 **josh@grovehillresearch.com**

-Form submissions open the user's default email client with pre-filled:
+Form submissions are sent directly through the website using Resend API:
-- Subject: "Partnership Inquiry - Flagball"
+- Subject: "New Partnership Inquiry - Flagball"
+- From: Flagball Partnership Form
+- Reply-To: User's email address
-- Body: Form data (name, email, organization, website)
+- Content: Name, email, organization, and website

+The form includes validation, loading states, and success/error messaging for a seamless user experience.

 ## 🚀 Deployment